Just the FAQs

 A - Yes!
-We simply ask that you use a tampon or diva cup for the service.
-Keep in mind, that some clients find they experience more discomfort during menstruation and some people don't, so the choice is truly your's.
-If prefer to reschedule your appointment please call us and we'll do our best to accommodate you.
+Make sure to use a tampon or diva cup, so the sugaring technician can perform the service.
+Keep in mind, that some guests find they experience more discomfort during menstruation and some people don't, so the choice is truly your's.
+If you prefer to reschedule your appointment please call us and we'll do our best to accommodate you.

 Q - What if I’m not feeling well/coming down with something?
 Can I still get a service?

 A - Please reschedule as soon as possible if you're not feeling well.
 We want you to take care of yourself.
 The cancellation policy still applies, so try to let us know at least 6 hours prior to your service.